bryik/aframe-bmfont-text-component/README.md

 Since the paths "../fonts/DejaVu-sdf.fnt" and "../fonts/DejaVu-sdf.png" are set by default, it is possible to avoid declaring them explicitly by using the DejaVu font and organizing your project folders to match the defaults.

-It should be possible to use different fonts, I have yet to try.
+It should be possible to use different fonts, but I have yet to try.
 A guide for generating SDF fonts can be found [here](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts).

 ### Usage